PAPD: Help ID man who stole car wearing "mom’s pink house slippers" - Port Arthur News

 The Port Arthur Police Department is asking for the public’s help identifying a man who stole a vehicle during the early morning hours last week.

 Police said the auto theft, which was captured on security video, was committed at approximately 5:25 a.m.
 Thursday (Jan.
-21) at an undisclosed area.
+21) at a Chevron gas station (2920 Jimmy Johnson Blvd.).

 Police said a man can be seen exiting a dark colored SUV and jumping into a running vehicle at a convenience store.